shift/midi-actions/README.md

 ## Installation

-This project uses Nix for dependency management.
-Ensure you have Nix installed.
+This project uses Nix for dependency management on Linux.
+For macOS/Windows, use Cargo directly.

-### Development
+### Linux (Nix)

 ```bash
 # Enter the development shell